 - Hold standing meetings for things that can be discussed in less than 15 minutes; chances are, the meetings will become a lot more efficient and productive too!

 - Roll up a towel or blanket to use as lumbar support in the natural curve of your lower back.
 Keep one on your office chair and one in the car.

 - Consider signing up for a weekly pilates class – brilliant for retraining your muscles and improving alignment and posture.

-A LITTLE MOVEMENT will go a long way if you repeat it often enough.
+A little movement will go a long way if you repeat it often enough.
 Getting a regular massage will also be helpful.
-Most of my clients come every 3-6 weeks to stay on top of their niggles and they find it helps them to manage any aches and pains.
+Most of my clients come every 3-6 weeks to stay on top of things, and they find it helps them to manage any aches and pains.
 However, for chronic pain caused by bad posture, any number of massages will generally only reduce the symptoms temporarily.
 What really makes a difference in the long run is the effort you put into looking after yourself on a daily basis.
 Take breaks, move, stretch.
-Chances are, you’ll feel energised and more productive, and your body will thank you for it.
+You’ll feel energized and more productive, and your body will thank you for it.